JoshDoody/joshdoody.github.io/_posts/2018-04-11-google-salary-negotiation.md

 ### Before you get a job offer

 Your Google recruiter will ask for your salary history, or at least your *current* salary if it's legal where they are.
 Do not tell them your current salary.
-If you do, the Base Salary component of your job offer will probably be slightly above your current salary *and* it will be challenging to negotiate a substantial increase once they make your job offer.
+If you do, the base salary component of your job offer will probably be slightly above your current salary *and* it will be challenging to negotiate a substantial increase once they make your job offer.

 They will also usually ask for your salary expectations.
 That request will sound something like this: